Meeting BaaS MCP server

 - Raw Calendar ID: [email protected]"

-1. View upcoming meetings:
+1. View your upcoming meetings:

-"Show my upcoming meetings from calendar 1a2b3c4d-5e6f-7a8b-9c0d-1e2f3a4b5c6d"
+"Show me my upcoming meetings from calendar 1a2b3c4d-5e6f-7a8b-9c0d-1e2f3a4b5c6d"

-2. Schedule recording for a meeting:
+2. Schedule recording for an upcoming meeting:

-- Bot name: Team Meeting Bot
+- Name: Team Meeting Bot

-- Recording mode: gallery_view
+- Recording Mode: gallery_view

-3. Cancel a scheduled recording:
+4. Cancel a previously scheduled recording:

 "Cancel the recording for event 7a8b9c0d-1e2f-3a4b-5c6d-7e8f9a0b1c2d"

-"Resync all my connected calendars"
+"Force a resync of all my connected calendars"

-Recording Meetings
+Recording and Managing Meetings

 Creating Meeting Bots